-Liam Hemsworth Is Reportedly Moving Back To Australia After Break-Up With Miley Cyrus
+Liam Hemsworth Is Reportedly Moving Back To Australia After Breakup With Miley Cyrus

 Wildflower power for @peppermintmagazine ????????♂️???? #ecolivinglovers #mindfulness #ethical #groundswell #outnow ????Pic by @kacie__tomita, style by @lucywarrenstyle, florals by @love__art__life, hair by @alyssachampionhair, makeup by @nikkinouvelle #peppermintmagazine

-The source also noted that Liam loved being married and it was unfortunate that he chose to be with someone who had different notions about marriage.
+The source also noted that Liam loved being married, and it was unfortunate that he chose to be with someone who had different notions about marriage.

-The Inquisitr previously noted that Liam has seemingly been keeping his mind off of his messy break-up with a little help from his friends.
+The Inquisitr previously noted that Liam has seemingly been keeping his mind off of his messy breakup with a little help from his friends.
 The actor was recently spotted at the beach with his brother and a few buddies.
-According to the Daily Mail, the group was eventually joined by some bikini-clad women.
+According to The Daily Mail, the group was eventually joined by some scantily-clad women.
 Liam, however, was photographed looking somber.

 To see more of Liam, be sure to check out his upcoming movie, Killerman, set to be released on August 30.